summorey22/Face_to_BMI/readme.md

 3. Email Address
 4. Reason for database download

-## Create and Activating a Virtual Environment
+## Creating and Activating a Virtual Environment
 Open a folder in your editor and enter the following commands in your terminal:

 `python -m venv --system-site-packages .\venv`